-12.30 Probationary librarian appointees in the pre-candidacy period shall be delivered letters of reappointment or termination from the University Librarian/Dean, Faculty of Law by no later than eight (8) months preceding the anniversary date.
-Contractually limited librarian appointees with appointments of one (I) year or more shall be delivered letters of reappointment or termination from the University Librarian/Dean, Faculty of Law by no later than four (4) months preceding the anniversary date.
+12.30 Probationary librarian and archivist appointees in the pre-candidacy period shall be delivered letters of reappointment or termination from the University Librarian/Dean, Faculty of Law by no later than eight (8) months preceding the anniversary date.
+Contractually limited librarian and archivist appointees with appointments of one (1) year or more shall be delivered letters of reappointment or termination from the University Librarian/Dean, Faculty of Law by no later than four (4) months preceding the anniversary date.
 Failure to observe these deadlines shall automatically entitle the appointee to an additional year of appointment.